How to Reprogram Your Subconscious Mind

 Uncharted territories are exciting.

-Become obsessive with your purpose.
-When you focus on a mission that's larger than you, fear falls away and opportunities start to appear in front of you, like insights, conversations, resources, and people who can help you.
+When you focus on a mission that's larger than you, fear falls away and opportunities start to appear in front of you, including ideas, insights, inspiration, conversations, resources, and people who can help you.

 5. Design Daily Rituals